CarolinaFledgling/secret-message/README.md

 # Secret-message

 ## Description
 This project was made independently and without any starter code.
-It is made with HTML, CSS and JavaScript.
+It is made with HTML, CSS, SASS, BEM and JavaScript.

 In this project I wanted to practice Javascript.
 If you want to get to know me better , try to answer the questions.